 Marijuana Legalization and Decriminalization Overview

 There's a lot of confusion and misinformation about marijuana legalization and decriminalization.
-The two concepts are not the same, and understanding the law in your state and states you travel in can help you avoid accidentally getting ticketed or arrested for possession of marijuana.
-You can find your state marijuana laws here.
-Read on to learn more about the differences between marijuana legalization and decriminalization.
+The two concepts are not the same.
+Understanding the law in your state, and the states you travel in, can help you avoid accidentally getting ticketed or arrested for possession of marijuana as each state has its own unique marijuana laws.

 Recreational Marijuana Legalization

 Famously, voters in Colorado and Washington legalized marijuana in November 2012.
 Both states only permit personal recreational use of marijuana by adults 21 or older.
 Colorado was able to implement legal retail marijuana shops since January 1, 2014.
-Washington was slower to license recreational marijuana shops, starting to issue licenses in July 2014.
+Washington was slower to license recreational marijuana shops and started issuing licenses in July 2014.
+Other states have since followed their lead, including California and Massachusetts (both in 2016).

-Basically, the legalization of marijuana means you can't be arrested, ticketed, or convicted for using marijuana, if you follow the state laws as to age, place, and amount for consumption.
+Basically, marijuana legalization means you can't be arrested, ticketed, or convicted for using marijuana if you follow the state laws as to age, place, and amount for consumption.
 However, you can still get arrested for selling or trafficking marijuana if you aren’t following state laws on licensure and taxation.
 For example, black market marijuana is still sold in Colorado despite legalization and is still illegal.

-Other states, including Alaska, California, New York, and Oregon may soon also have laws and policies to legally control the market for marijuana, so consumers can buy it for their own use from a safe legal source.
+Other states may soon also have laws and policies to legally control the market for marijuana, so consumers can buy it for their own use from a safe legal source.

 Medical Marijuana Legalization